MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/04-Create-Teams-Meeting-TS.md

 1. Go to *TeamsMeetingFunction/index.ts* and explore the *Http Trigger* function:
     - `createNewMeetingAsync` is imported from *graph.ts*.
 It handles creating and retrieving new event details.
     - `userId` is retrieved from *local.settings.json* inside the Http Trigger function.
-This is done by accessing the `USER_ID` environment variable by using `process.env.USER_ID`.
+This retrieval is done by accessing the `USER_ID` environment variable by using `process.env.USER_ID`.
     - When the function is triggered, it calls `createNewMeetingAsync` with the defined user id and returns the new event details in `teamMeetingLink` parameter.
     - The function accesses the Teams meeting join URL by calling `meeting.onlineMeeting.joinUrl` and returns the value in the body of the response.